-Problem Possible Cause - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
+Problem Possible Ca use - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
 This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices &amp; Printers control panel in Windows.
-Double-click the Bluetooth headset.
-Click Connect to complete the stereo connection.
+To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): 1.
+Go to the Devices & Printers control panel in Windows.
+2. Double-click the Bluetooth headset.
+3. Click Connect to complete the stereo connection.
+OR 1.
 Go to the Sound control panel in Windows.
-Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
-Click Connect to complete the stereo connection.
+2. Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
+3. Click Connect to complete the stereo connection.
 A file being copied to/from a connected Bluetooth device appears to be transferring very slowly.
-You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
-When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed .
-Bluetooth Control Panel (Settings > Devices) Close the Bluetooth control panel (pictured on the right) when transferring data between the computer and a Bluetooth enabled device.
-Manage Bluetooth devices Bluetooth Moure A tourlead Typing Auth/Play Meady to pair Meady to pair Meady to pair
+You may have the Bluetooth control I panel (Settings > Devices > Bluetooth) n the computer and a Bluetooth enabled

 Problem Possible Cause - Solution I can't hear any sound from the microphone in my connected headset, when trying to test the audio playback.
 You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: 1.
-Right-click the volume control icon (in the taskbar.)
+Right-click the volume control icon (1)) in the taskbar.
 2. Select Recording Devices.
-Open Volume Mixer Playback devices Recording devi S. Click Apply.
+3. Double-click Microphone and select Listen.
+4. Click to put a check in Listen to this device check box.
+Microphone Properties X General Listen to a portable music player or other device through this Microphone jack.
+If you connect a microphone, you may hear feedback.
 Click Apply.
+You can then listen to the playback though the headset for testing.
 Remember to disable this feature (remove the check from the Listen to this device check box) otherwise you may hear an echo from the internal microphone when you disconnect the headset.